skef/libertine_figure_history/README.md

 # History of the Development of Linux Libertine Arabic Numeral Glyphs

-The two FontForge `.sfd` files in this repository contain the different versions of arabic numeral glyphs through time, as recorded in the its [SVN Repository](https://sourceforge.net/p/linuxlibertine/svn/HEAD/tree/trunk/).
+The two FontForge `.sfd` files in this repository contain the different versions of arabic numeral glyphs through time, as recorded in its [SVN Repository](https://sourceforge.net/p/linuxlibertine/svn/HEAD/tree/trunk/).
 It therefore only covers the subset of development that took place between August 2008 and the last revision (166) of September 2011.